50 Festive Christmas Things To Do In Florida for 2024

 In addition to nightly “snow” falls, there are street performances, Santa visits, horse-drawn carriage rides, and ice skating to partake in throughout the town.

-16. Magic of Lights Daytona Beach
+17. Magic of Lights Daytona Beach

 Another Central Florida experience for holiday light lovers is Magic of Lights in Daytona Beach.
-This is a drive-thru attraction at Daytona Interal Speedway where you can see the park lit up with tons of lights and Christmas decorations.
+This is a drive-thru attraction at Daytona International Speedway where you can see the park lit up with tons of lights and Christmas decorations.

-For only $22 per car, it’s a fun way to see lights and belt out Christmas carols.
+For only $19 per car, it’s a fun way to see lights and belt out Christmas carols.

 space coast lightfest

-17. Winter Village at Curtis Hixon Park
+18. Winter Village at Curtis Hixon Park

 Over in Tampa, the riverfront is ready for the holidays with a Winter Village.
-Open daily starting on November 17th, this area is a gorgeous place to walk around and see decorations.
+Open daily starting on November 22nd, this area is a gorgeous place to walk around and see decorations.

 There are also tons of activities for all ages, including ice skating, CURLING, a silent disco, and holiday rides on the TECO line streetcar.

-18. Bok Tower Gardens at Lake Wales
+19. Bok Tower Gardens at Lake Wales

 For those who love tasteful Christmas decorations, Bok Tower has the perfect event.
 Starting in November, the Pinewood Estate, as well as the gardens, are decorated beautifully for the holidays.